Step 1. Preparatory

 Step 4.
 The Deal

-The original title deed is sent to Spanish property registry for inscription and is given you back in approximately two months.
+The original of the deed is sent to Spanish property registry for inscription and is given you back in approximately two months.
 In case of mortgage, the public deed is sent back to the bank.

-If you pay the property using your own funds the whole purchase process takes from 5 to 7 days; in case of mortgage all the formalities are completed in approximately 1 month.
+If you pay the property using your own funds, the whole purchase process takes from 5 to 7 days; in case of mortgage, all the formalities are completed in approximately 1.5 months.